orbitalchicken/Roadmap/New.md

   - cinnamon themes hardcode the font

 settings:
-  - backgrounds: On the left pane, you can’t select “Pictures” folder by clicking, you need to use the keyboard – Down key..
   - power: No way to set brightness for battery VS AC power.
-  - menu-editor: when adding new Menu items to the Menu, The Icon’s won’t save.
   - desklets: I found a little bug in the Desklet “Analog Chronometer”.
 I can not call the settings when I have downloaded and switched on the Chronometer.
   - ccc: After adding a color profile, gnome-color-manager won’t auto install when I click “view details.”
 I have to install it manually in the terminal, software manager or synaptic.